Why I'm Making Ethical Porn For Black Women

 What Does Ethical Porn For Black Women Look Like?

-Importantly, ethical porn does not contain dehumanizing fantasy content — sexism, racism, etc — that contributes to the oppression of Black women, femmes, and other marginalized groups who for decades have been typecast in mainstream porn as sexually deviant, objects of control, and regulation or victims of sexual cruelty.
+Importantly, ethical porn does not contain dehumanising fantasy content — sexism, racism, etc — that contributes to the oppression of Black women, femmes and other marginalised groups who for decades have been typecast in mainstream porn as sexually deviant, objects of control or victims of sexual cruelty.
 A lot of these damaging stereotypes spill into prevalent porn narratives and greatly affect how Black women interact with pornography.
 A study that examined 1,741 pornographic scenes featuring heterosexual couples found that the depictions show 'Black women are still more often the target of aggression when compared to white women'.
 Sienna Suxxx, a Black cam star, disclosed to Cosmopolitan that she has received several racist and abusive demands from male consumers, and cited cases where one man wanted her to “position herself” so it would look like he was “defecating on her” and another wanted her to “drink pee” while he called her a “[N-word] bitch.”
-Mainstream pornography can influence how people think of Black women, how they navigate their encounters with Black women, and what they take with them into the bedroom with Black women.
+Mainstream pornography can influence how people think of Black women, how they navigate their encounters with Black women and what they take with them into the bedroom with Black women.

 “